Skip to content

 You don’t have to worry about distance, as barcodes can be scanned from more than 1 meter away.
 On top of that, the Scanbot SDK’s user guidance features lead even less experienced couriers to the perfect scan.

-You don’t have to spend months developing a barcode scanning feature – integrating the Scanbot Barcode SDK only takes a few hours.
+You don’t have to spend months developing a barcode scanning feature – integrating the Scanbot Barcode Reader SDK only takes a few hours.
 Feel free to contact our developers at any time if you have any questions along the way.